botpress/documentation-v12/docs/admin-dashboard/code-editor.md

 ---
 id: code-editor
-sidebar_position: 1
+title: Code Editor
 ---

-# Code Editor

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::